Geely: Renault partnerships (2021–present)

-Baidu partnership (2021–present)
+Baidu partnership

 In January 2021, ZGH announced a deal to create an electric vehicle joint venture together with Baidu, a Chinese multinational technology company specializing in Internet-related services, products, and artificial intelligence (AI).
 Baidu would develop the electric car's software while Geely would manufacture the car.
 The companies formed Jidu Auto in the same year, combining elements of both company names.
 Later, in August 2023, they launched the Ji Yue brand, with Geely owning 65% and Baidu 35%.
 Ji Yue is a subsidiary of Geely Group that was formed to circumvent restrictions on car manufacturing qualifications.
 Jidu Auto now focuses on technology solutions, including product design and AI development, for Ji Yue vehicles.

 Taizhou Declaration and restructuring (2024–present)

 In September 2024, Li Shufu, the founder of the Geely, announced the "Taizhou Declaration", a new stage of strategic transformation of ZGH that would promote the integration of internal resources, clarify the positioning of each brand, straighten out equity relationships, reduce conflicts of interest and duplication of investment, and improve resource utilization efficiency.

 In October 2024, as the first step of the strategy, Geely announced to merge all Geely Geometry dealerships into Geely Galaxy dealership network.
 In November 2024, ZGH transferred its 11.3% stake in Zeekr Intelligent Technology (Zeekr) to Geely Automobile Holdings (Geely Auto).
 Geely Auto's shareholding ratio in Zeekr increased to 62.8%.
 Meanwhile, Zeekr purchased a 20% stake of Lynk & Co from Geely Auto for 3.6 billion yuan and acquire Volvo Cars 30% stake in Lynk & Co for 5.4 billion yuan.
 This move made Zeekr hold 51% of Lynk & Co in total, while the remaining 49% of Lynk & Co shares continues to be held by Geely Auto.
 In addition, the electric pickup brand Radar Auto has been consolidated into Geely Auto.

 In January 2025, ZGH announced it would consolidate London EV Company into Geely Auto.

 In April 2025, the Livan marque was consolidated and became a product line under Geely Auto.

 In July 2025, ZGH announced that its subsidiary Geely Auto had officially signed a merger agreement with Zeekr.
 Geely Auto would acquire all remaining Zeekr shares it does not already own, making Zeekr a wholly owned subsidiary of Geely Auto.

 In September 2025, Geely appointed Zhu Ling as the Head of Asia-Pacific Operations at Volvo.
-Zhu Ling previously served as Vice President at Zeekr Intelligent Technology Holding Co., Ltd., marking Geely's official takeover of Volvo Car's business in China and the Asia-Pacific region.
+Zhu Ling previously served as vice president at Zeekr Intelligent Technology Holding Co., Ltd., marking Geely's official takeover of Volvo Car's business in China and the Asia-Pacific region.
 Despite the power transition, Volvo Cars stated that there have been no changes to the corporate structure or ownership.

+In August 2026, Geely consolidated Lotus Cars into Lotus Technology, an entity listed on Nasdaq, by acquiring the rest of stake from Etika.